liam8888999/Recipes/content/guacamole.md

 title: "Fresh Guacamole"
 date: 2021-03-12
 tags: ['mexican', 'spread', 'snack', 'fasting']
-author: yaroslav-smirnov
 ---

 ![Fresh Guacamole](/recipes/pix/guacamole.webp)

 A nice recipe that functions as a delicious and fresh appetizer, best eaten with some totopos corn chips, especially in a hot summer day.

 ## Ingredients